NickiAndersen/looprint/README.md

 ## Need Help?

 If you run into issues or want to better understand the automation concept, watch the [Factorian Designs video](https://factoriandesigns.com/print-automation-bambu-lab-p1-x1-2) that this system is based on.
 It explains the mechanics and safety considerations in detail.

 ---

+## License

+This project is licensed under the MIT License.

+© 2025 Nicki Andersen

+---